 The project was part of Dublin Arts Council’s multi-year Art & Wellness initiative, realized with support from Dublin City Schools, City of Dublin, Cardinal Health, Ohio Arts Council and The National Endowment for the Arts.

 Additional collaborators include Washington Township EMS, Syntero Counseling Centers, Dublin Chamber of Commerce, OhioDance, Japan-America Society of Central Ohio, Dublin Bridges and several City of Dublin departments, including Police, Human Resources, Recreation Services and Parks and Recreation.

 Dublin Arts Council challenged students from three Dublin City Schools middle and high school programs to create temporary public artwork inspired by Dublin’s Scioto Park.
 Nearly 200 students worked collaboratively to create two- and three-dimensional public artworks embracing nature, environmental awareness and Indigenous history.

 Students interpreted elements of the community’s spirit through their creative process.
-The project will include an accompanying fieldbook and digital experience to encourage visitor interaction and discovery.
-Fieldbooks are available in ARTboxes around the community, at Dublin Art Council, or can be downloaded here.
+The project included an accompanying fieldbook and digital experience to encourage visitor interaction and discovery.
+Fieldbooks were available in ARTboxes around the community and at Dublin Art Council.
+Fieldbooks can be downloaded here.

 Davis Middle School Art Club